Autobianchi Primula

 The Autobianchi Primula is a supermini economy car manufactured between 1964 and 1970 by the Italian automaker Autobianchi, partly owned by and later a subsidiary of the Fiat Group.

-The Primula was Fiat's first model with rack and pinion steering and is widely known for its innovative Dante Giacosa-designed front-wheel drive, transverse engine layout — that would be later popularized by the Fiat 128 to ultimately become an industry-standard front drive layout.
+The Primula is best known for its automotive legacy as one of the first Italian front-wheel-drive cars; it integrated a hatchback body configuration with the innovative Dante Giacosa-designed front-wheel drive, transverse engine layout (later popularized by the Fiat 128) and an engine layout/body configuration that would ultimately become an industry-standard.

-The Primula was originally available with two or four doors, with or without a rear hatchback, referred to in Italian as "berlina".
-Beginning in 1965, Autobianchi offered a coupé model, a more spacious 2-door fastback designed by Carrozzeria Touring.
+For model year 1964, the Primula was introduced as a three-door hatchback.
+For model year 1965, Autobianchi introduced sedan, five-door hatchback as well as fastback coupé variants, the latter designed by Carrozzeria Touring.

 The Primula was manufactured in the Autobianchi factory in Desio, with production reaching approximately 75,000 before ending in 1970.
+It was Fiat's first model with rack and pinion steering.

+The Primula nameplate derives from the genus of herbaceous perennial plants, in English, primrose.